 You will need Wi-Fi Direct, a mobile hotspot, or a PC-based connection, but options are limited.

-- For a simple, single-camera setup, use direct PC connection or Wi-Fi Direct.
+Simple, single-camera setup: Direct PC connection or Wi-Fi Direct.